ch1c0t/hobby/README.md

   get '/' do
     response.status = 401
-    halt response.finish
+    throw :halt, response.finish
   end
 end
 ```

 ### Built on top of rack

-Each Hobbit application is a Rack stack (See this
+Each Hobby application is a Rack stack (See this
 [blog post](http://m.onkey.org/ruby-on-rack-2-the-builder) for more
 information).